Black Sabbath’s Ozzy Osbourne ‘under consideration’ for knighthood

 The campaign to get Black Sabbath’s Ozzy Osbourne a knighthood has received a boost after a petition organiser received a letter from the government confirming that he is under consideration for the accolade.

 Birmingham rocker Ozzy missed out on a knighthood in the latest New Year Honours list, despite the fact that thousands of people have signed a petiton aimed at getting the singer a knigthood.
+And won Best Rock Album and Best Metal Performance at the Grammy’s last night (Sunday, February 5) - his first Grammy since 1994.
+The 74 year-old Brummie legend announced his retirement from touring last week due to health issues.

 Now, petition organiser Helen, who lives in Sydney, has received a letter from the Department for Digital, Culture, Media & Sport about her quest to get the Sabbath frontman the prestigious award.